 Before delving into the harsh realities of non-stick cookware, it’s imperative to understand what these cooking utensils are made of.
-The majority of non-stick cooking pans are manufactured out of steel and aluminium; however, its the coating of polytetrafluoroethylene, or PTFE, that gives these pans its non-stick benefits.
-Another commonly used chemical coating in such cooking devices is perfluorooctanoic acid, or PFOA.
-While at the surface, it may seem having a non-stick pan is the greatest innovation in modern cooking utensils; however, the truth is far more dire.
+The majority of non-stick cooking pans are manufactured out of steel and aluminium; however, its the coating of polytetrafluoroethylene, or PTFE, that gives these pans their non-stick benefits.
+Another commonly used chemical coating in such cooking devices is perfluorooctanoic acid or PFOA.
+While at the surface, it may seem having a non-stick pan is the greatest innovation in modern cooking utensils; however, the truth is far direr.

 The Real Dangers of Non-Stick

-Evidence suggests prolonged use of non-stick pots and pans may cause:
+Evidence suggests prolonged use of non-stick pots and pans may be linked to:

 - Increased risk of liver cancer, testicular cancer, breast cancer and pancreatic cancer.

 - Low birth weight in newborns

 - Increased cholesterol levels

 - Weakened immune system (a major concern for those with compromised immune systems)

 - Liver inflammation

 Safer Alternatives to Traditional Non-Stick Pots and Pans